Data Science

 -

-Wait until the Status of the Workbench is changed from "Starting" to "Running"
+Wait until the Status of the Workbench is changed from "Starting" to "Running", this can take 2-3 minutes.

 -